hongliangduan/HighFold/README.md

 ├── utils/              # construction of CycPOEM, combination of disufide bridges and metrics ├── LICENSE             # license file
 └── README.md           # readme
+└── HighFold_data       # HighFold_data is the dataset used in our work.
 ```

 ## Instructions